Alternative Insight

 - Those who claim that substantial income differentials are necessary for a growing society should be forced to prove their argument.
 Many nations, especially those in the European Union, which have less economic inequalities, have powerful economies, even with less resources then the nations that have large inequalities.

-- The United States government has successfully regulated behavior (tobacco laws, intravenous users, pollution, etc.), and this type of regulation has greatly improved the health of its citizens.
-The government has also regulated the economic system (minimum wage law, anti-trust laws, communication and exchange commissions, banking laws, etc.) and this has improved the health of its citizens.
-The government can do more for public health by applying pressure to narrow income distribution..
+- The United States government has successfully regulated behavior (tobacco laws, intravenous users, and pollution), and this type of regulation has greatly improved the health of its citizens.
+The government has also regulated the economic system (minimum wage laws, anti-trust laws, communication and exchange commissions, and banking laws) and this regulation has served to improve the health of its citizens.
+The government can do more for public health by applying pressure that narrows income distribution.

-- Historical trends in improved health, reduced infant mortality and reduction in communicable diseases clearly show that the social factors of education and sanitation, environmental factors of cleaner water and air and the economic factor of increased prosperity for all have played the major part in these improvements.
-It seems conclusive that attention to the social and economic factors can be significant in improving public health.
+- Historical trends in improved health, reduced infant mortality, and reduction in communicable diseases clearly show that the social factors of education and sanitation, environmental factors of cleaner water and air and the economic factor of increased prosperity for all have been major in these improvements.
+It seems conclusive that attention to social and economic factors can be significant in improving public health.
 More research into the effects of these factors upon health can be instrumental in improving health.

 - The drug and medical industry have overrated their performances.
 Statistics show that drugs have not been the major reason for the decline in many diseases.
-The medical industry has not reduced pneumonia, cancer, diabetes and the annual return of influenza.
+The medical industry has not greatly reduced pneumonia, cancer, diabetes and the annual return of influenza.
 Disease resistance to drugs have been noticed.
-Recently, gonorrhea has been declared resistant to known drugs.
+As one example, gonorrhea has been declared resistant to known drugs.
 An examination of the drug culture and its benefits should be made.

-- Although treated with skepticism, the Health Maintenance Organizations (HMO) are eager to improve the health of all citizens.
+- Although treated with skepticism, the Health Maintenance Organizations (HMO), who want to lower costs, are eager to improve the health of all citizens.
 HMOs have a part to play in the health debate.

 - If it is true that the social and economic inequalities are more significant than the absolute social and economic level, then programs that realign populations, such as low income housing in high income areas, might be counterproductive.